 Barcelona’s museums are offering a growing number of descriptive and tactile tours for blind people and tours in sign language and lip reading for deaf people.
 Access to art is a universal right and a means to ensure social integration.

 Gaudí & Modernisme

 No other city has nine UNESCO World Heritage Sites.
 Seven of these landmarks were designed by Antoni Gaudí and the other two by Lluís Domènech i Montaner.
-However, it is Catalonia’s home-grown art nouveau, known as modernisme, which finds its greatest expression in architecture and the applied arts, and goes way beyond these nine masterpieces.
+However, it is Catalonia’s home-grown art nouveau, known as modernism, which finds its greatest expression in architecture and the applied arts and goes way beyond these nine masterpieces.
 You are bound to be amazed by the Sagrada Família, but you will also be fascinated by the creative originality of many other buildings that you could never have imagined.

 Barcelona offers an increasing number of attractions that take diversity into account.
 Getting around in a wheelchair, with a white stick or a guide dog, and discovering and enjoying our heritage, are not mutually exclusive.

 Eating is about so much more than putting food in your mouth; it is a cultural experience.
 And the cuisine is one of the greatest expressions of Catalan culture: a cuisine traditionally based on the famous Mediterranean diet which has one key ingredient: olive oil, or “liquid gold,” as some people call it.
 In Barcelona, gastronomy offers you a whole world of sensations.
 Taking part in a tasting tour of tapas and wines is just one of the accessible activities on offer.